-- 71. The Guidelines require stress tests to be performed at least once a month.
-For index replicating UCITS according to Article 53 of UCITS IV Directive the stress tests could be conducted less frequently since they do not have an impact on the investment decisions. - 72.
-Monthly stress tests should be sufficient for portfolios that are relatively constant.
+- 69. Monthly stress tests should be sufficient for portfolios that are relatively constant.
 For rapidly changing portfolios more frequent stress tests might be more appropriate.
 The guidelines require additional stress tests to be carried out if the composition of the UCITS portfolio or the market environment changes in a relevant manner.

-- 73. Each time the design of the stress tests is changed, both the previous and the modified stress tests should be conducted simultaneously, at least once and the results compared. - 74.
-Since the requirements set out for stress tests allow for a lot of freedom in the design of the stress tests, there should be clear procedures implemented by management companies.
+For index replicating UCITS that comply with Article 53 of the UCITS Directive the stress tests could be conducted less frequently since they do not have an impact on the investment decisions. - 70.
+Each time the design of the stress tests is changed, both the previous and the modified stress tests should be conducted simultaneously, at least once and the results compared. - 71.
+Since these requirements allow a lot of freedom in the design of the stress tests, there should be clear procedures implemented by management companies.
 For each UCITS, there should be a properly documented program, setting out the individual stress tests to be carried out for the fund with an explanation of why the program is appropriate for the UCITS.
-Furthermore, the realisation of the program (including the concrete implementation, the results and consequences) should be traceable documented.
+Furthermore, the execution the program (including the concrete implementation, the results and consequences) should be traceable documented.